 Instagram is the best platform for customer engagement because of its ease of use.
 Her tips include; telling real stories that go beyond facts and figures and focus on current trends; know if the audience is trade media or lifestyle and pitch for their “beat”; and get wine to the influencer. – Juliana Colangelo, Colangelo & Partners

 Aerial Photography and Drone Videos of Wineries

-There is not much more beautiful than a high-quality flyover shot of a winery during the fall when the grapes are ripe, and the landscape is flourishing.
+There is no more beautiful than a high-quality flyover shot of a winery during the fall when the grapes are ripe, and the landscape is flourishing.

 For marketers seeking cut-through content, capturing aerial drone photography is a great tactic to stand out from the crowd and give your users a bird’s eye view of your beautiful facility.

 User-generated content is basically content related to a brand that its customers voluntarily produce.
 With over 60 million images uploaded to Instagram daily, UGC is among the most scalable ways for wineries to showcase products, celebrate fans and drive revenue.
-This is why encouraging and sharing user-generated content on Instagram is becoming an incredibly popular and effective tactic for wineries.
+This is why encouraging and sharing user-generated content on Instagram is becoming a trendy and effective winery tactic.